 Calculating the Taxable Income for a Business in China

-Under the China’s corporate tax rate laws, the standard profit tax rate is 25% unless a company pursues regional promotions or industry’s strategic programs.
-The corporate tax rate, also referred to as ‘Enterprise Income Tax’, is based on a simple calculation of profits, capital growth and passive income.
-While evaluating the profits and capital gains is relatively straightforward – the calculation of passive income requires including all the various resources that adds up as a revenue generator.
-Some of these passive income generators for a business could be rents, interests and royalties.
+Under China’s corporate tax rate laws, the standard profit tax rate is 25% unless a company pursues regional promotions or industry’s strategic programs.
+The corporate tax rate, also referred to as ‘Enterprise Income Tax’, is based on a simple calculation of profits, capital growth, and passive income.
+While evaluating the profits and capital gains is relatively straightforward – the calculation of passive income requires including all the various resources that add up as a revenue generator.
+Some of these passive income generators for a business could be rents, interests, and royalties.

 Formula for Calculating the Taxable Income in China

-A business’s taxable income is amounted as the gross income that remains after debiting the expenses, losses and depreciation costs.
+A business’s taxable income amounts to the gross income that remains after debiting the expenses, losses and depreciation costs.
 Hence, the formula for calculating the taxable income is:

 Taxable Income = Total Income – (Non-taxable income + Exempted Income + Expenses + Depreciation costs + Losses)

 Here’s how you calculate each of the value stated in the above formula, to derive a final taxable income according to the China corporation tax rate.

 As per the China corporation tax rate rules for businesses, a net income comprises of all the revenues that add up to the business’s profitability.
 These factors include financial gains, growth in capital amount, dividends from a foreign company and passive income resources.

 This tax law equally applies to both the domestic and foreign-owned companies and is imperative in evaluating corporate tax on revenue or profit in China.

 The tax rules, however, are a bit divergent for TREs and Non-TREs.